PERFORMING ARTS AND TECHNOLOGY – RESEARCH-CREATION RESIDENCIES

 What's included?

-• Access to SAT research space and equipment for a few days during the prep phase – as required and availability
+• Access to SAT research space and equipment for a few days during the exploratory phase — as required and subject to availability.

-• Equipment (stage, circus, technological) - as required and available
+• Equipment — stage, circus and technological — as required and subject to availability.

-• Technical and support team - as required and available
+• Technical and support team — as required and subject to availability.

 • Project documentation: photos, video teaser, technical plan, etc.